-- You have the right to receive advice from military legal assistance on procedures involving mechanisms for resolving disputes with the property management company or property manager in include mediation, arbitration, and filing claims against the Landlord.
-(Right 12) - SJA Office POC: Legal Assistance (315) 772-5261 - You have the right to have multiple, convenient methods to communicate directly with the privatized Landlord maintenance staff, and to receive consistent, honest, accurate, straightforward and responsive communications.
+- The right to receive property management services provided by the Landlord that meet or exceed industry standards and that are performed by professionally and appropriately trained responsive and courteous customer service and maintenance staff.
+(Right 8) - The Chief of RCI or the AFH program Manager serves as your Military Tenant Advocate.
+706-791-9656 - You have the right to receive advice from military legal assistance on procedures involving mechanisms for resolving disputes with the property management company or property manager in include mediation, arbitration, and filing claims against the Landlord.
+(Right 12) - SJA office 706-791-7812/7813 - You have the right to have multiple, convenient methods to communicate directly with the privatized Landlord maintenance staff, and to receive consistent, honest, accurate, straightforward and responsive communications.
 (Right 9) - You have the right to have access to an electronic work order system through which a tenant may request maintenance or repairs of a housing unit and track the progress of the work.
-(Right 10) - Winn Residential - Maintenance Shop Contact Number: (315) 955-6650 - Maintenance Shop Location: Bldg.
-9030 South Riva Ridge Loop - Maintenance Website: www.fortdrummch.com - Maintenance Application: Download the "Rent Café" Resident App for FREE, available in the App Store or Google Play.
+(Right 10) - Maintenance Website: https://fortgordonfamilyhomes.securecafe.com/residentservices/fort-gordon-family-homes-0/userlogin.aspx - Maintenance Application: RENTcafe